swak/8th-ndn-hackathon.github.io/hacks.md

 **Expected Outcome**

-Project demo Use ndnping or ndn-traffic-generator to send traffic through NFD.
+Use ndnping or ndn-traffic-generator to send traffic through NFD.
 Demonstrate the nfdc cs subcommands implemented in this project.

 ---